Until recently the iRobot Roomba 880 was considered one of the most powerful robot vacuum cleaners on the market.

 - CON – Cleaning Pattern: Consumers also gripe about the 880’s seemingly random cleaning pattern.
 The 880 covers rooms in a zig-zag formation, which can lead to confusion over whether it’s actually cleaned the entire room before moving on to the next one.

 The Roomba has all the same “pros” as the 880, but these are new areas where it stands out:

 - PRO – WiFi App: By far the most notable feature of the 980 is its smartphone connectivity.
 Now owners of the 980 can watch the vacuum’s progress and even control the unit from afar.
 The iRobot Home App lets you begin a cleaning job and schedule cleanings as necessary.
 When using the app you can even get live progress updates as the Roomba makes its way around your house.
 You’ll know just how long it’s been cleaning as well as when it gets stuck or is charging.

 - PRO – Battery: Another notable improvement is the new lithium ion battery.
 This latest battery is designed to offer a longer battery life than any previous Roomba.
 The 980 also boasts superior suction power on carpeting and rugs where dust, dirt, and smaller debris often collect.
 An innovative iAdapt 2.0 navigation system keeps the latest Roomba in a straighter and more methodical pattern as it cleans each room.

-- CON – Price: With a price tag bordering $900 (see here for latest), it’s no surprise that price is a big concern for many consumers.
+- CON – Price: With a hefty price tag (see here for latest), it’s no surprise that price is a big concern for many consumers.
 With so many other capable Roomba models on the market, it can be hard to justify spending that much for the latest Roomba model.

 Comparison: Roomba 880 vs Roomba 980